How To Advertise Your Small Business in 2026: 10 Best Tips

 • Instagram.
 Advertisers leverage Meta for Business to run targeted Instagram ads similar to those on Facebook.
 Individual Instagram posts can be boosted using advertising funds by simply deciding where to send users (such as a page on your small business website), the target audience for the post, and how much to spend.
 Detailed insights are available to track ad performance and improve over time.

 • LinkedIn.
 LinkedIn advertising uses a PPC model, and is more commonly used for business-to-business (B2B) campaigns.
-Business advertisers can select from Google-style text ads or sponsored photos, videos, and ads that appear in targeted LinkedIn users’ feeds.
-Another available option is sending message-style ads directly to individuals’ LinkedIn inboxes.
+Business advertisers can select from Google-style text ads or sponsored photos, videos, and ads that appear in targeted LinkedIn user feeds.
+Another option is sending message-style ads directly to individual LinkedIn inboxes.

 Engaging in online communities as a small business owner can help you build your professional network, reach more members of your target customer base, and learn tips to make your small business thrive, among other benefits.
 Many options are available, some of which are free, while others charge a membership or subscription fee.